Gateway connection

 Why you might need it

 For example, you can use a gateway to connect a third-party anti-spam solution.
-In addition, you can use this to implement a hybrid mail configuration, that is to place mailboxes of some users on your internal mail server (such as on Exchange) and others in Yandex Mail.
+This setting also lets you create a hybrid mail setup: host some users' mailboxes on your internal server (like Exchange), others in Yandex Mail.
 In this case, an incoming email first comes to your internal server.
 If there's a suitable mailbox on it, the email goes into it.
 If at least one of the recipients of the email is missing on the server, it's forwarded to Yandex Mail.

 Note that if the gateway is configured, all emails, including emails between employees, newsletters, and so on, are routed through it.